Kamohelo Mokotjo: Twente

+2014–2016

 On 8 August 2014, Mokotjo joined Eredivisie club FC Twente on a four-year contract for an undisclosed fee (reported to be €1.5 million), which was rumoured to be a club record.
 He had a solid first season at De Grolsch Veste, making 40 appearances and scoring one goal as Twente finished in mid-table.
 Mokotjo was again a mainstay in the team during the 2015–16 season and only missed matches for personal reasons.

+2016–17 season

 Following the departure of Felipe Gutiérrez, Mokotjo was named as captain for the 2016–17 season and acquired the nickname "The General" for his leadership of the young squad.
 He made 33 appearances and scored one goal during a season in which the Tukkers would have qualified for the Eredivisie European competition playoffs, had the club not been in the middle of a ban from playing in European competitions.
 He left the club in July 2017, having made 105 appearances and scored three goals during three seasons at De Grolsch Veste.

 Brentford

+2017–18 season

 On 7 July 2017, Mokotjo moved to England to join Championship club Brentford on a three-year contract for an undisclosed fee, reported to be €1 million.
 The transfer completed a two-year scouting process, with previous transfer bids having failed due to work permit issues.
 Despite admitting that he found it difficult to adjust to English football, Mokotjo held down a starting spot throughout the early months of the campaign and by mid-December was ready "to take it to the next level".
 He scored his first goal for the club with the opener in a 2–0 victory over Sunderland on 17 February 2018 and finished the 2017–18 season with 41 appearances.

+2018–19 season

 Mokotjo alternated between a starting and a substitute role during the early months of the 2018–19 season under head coach Dean Smith, but after recovering from a calf injury in December 2018, he broke into the starting lineup under Smith's replacement Thomas Frank.
 When fit, Mokotjo was a regular starter and finished the season with 37 appearances and four goals.

+2019–20 season

 During the first half of the 2019–20 season, Mokotjo alternated between starting and substitute roles, before being sidelined with a knee ligament injury in January 2020.
 After returning to fitness, Mokotjo signed a short-term contract extension to ensure his availability for the final matches of the COVID-19-affected 2019–20 season.
 He finished the season with 26 appearances and one goal, but did not feature during the Bees' unsuccessful playoff campaign and was released when his short-term contract expired.
 During three seasons at Griffin Park, Mokotjo made 102 appearances and scored six goals.